-A key component of this constellation was InCoStrat, a firm founded by ex-Foreign Office political officer Emma Winberg and UK military intelligence journeyman Paul Tilley.
+A key component of this constellation was InCoStrat, firm founded by ex-Foreign Office political officer Emma Winberg and UK military intelligence journeyman Paul Tilley.
 Winberg left in 2017 to join Mayday Rescue, the parent “charity” of the bogus humanitarian group known as the White Helmets.
 She later married Helmets’ founder James Le Mesurier, who died in mysterious circumstances two years later.

 In leaked files reviewed by The Grayzone, InCoStrat boasted of training and maintaining an “extensive network” of citizen journalists and activists in Syria, totaling over 120 figures who provided the company “distribution capabilities into the majority” of the country, producing documentaries, talk shows, movies, public service announcements, and radio serials which were “successfully placed” in Arabic-speaking media.